vpakarinen2/promptly/README.md

 # promptly
-Prompt generation tool for image and video.
+Prompt generation tool for AI image, text, and video.